joetainment/bill-and-buck/story__main__chapter__burt_makes_a_mistake.md

 And so it was, that Burt was broken, and not just any one part of Burt either.
 Many of his parts were broken.

-Burt broke his engines, he broke his radios, he broke his shields, and he broke his sensors... the list goes on and on.
+Burt broke his engines, he broke his radios, he broke his shields, and he broke his sensors... the list went on and on.
 Burt even broke the most important part of all... his brain.

 Burt's brain was very very broken.

 <br><br>

-Burt's brain being broken, he wasn't thinking very clearly.
+Being so injured, Burt wasn't thinking very clearly.
 Really, he was barely thinking at all.
-As the damage to his brain reached critical levels, Burt passed out pretty fast.
-Burt's brain was no longer very useful.
-It ended up staying passed out, asleep, for quite a while afterwards.
+As his damage reached critical levels, it all became too much for Burt, and he passed out unconscious and into a deep sleep.
+Being asleep, Burt's brain was no longer very useful.

-Fortunately like all good spaceship frogs, Burt had a backup brain!
-Several backups in fact!
+Fortunately like all great spaceship frogs, Burt had a backup brain!
+Many backups in fact!

 Less fortunately, most of his backups were broken too.
-Only one (of the hundreds of brains Burt had) was still working at all, and even that one was mostly broken.
+Only one, out of the hundreds of backups Burt had, was still working at all, and even that one was mostly broken.

-Only that single computer, had survived intact.
-It was the most simple and rugged one in Burt's entire body.
-Now, for the moment at least, it was Burt's only working brain.
+It was the most simple and rugged backup in Burt's entire body.
+It was more of a computer than a brain really.
+Because of it's relative simplicity, it remained at least partially intact.
+In those moments after the crash, it became Burt's only working intellegence.

 Burt's backup brain was eventually named, Bee-bee-arr, so for now we'll just call it that too.
 "Backup Brain R".
 B.B.R.
 Bee-bee-arr.